 Orientation in the home

-noun - the action of orienting someone or something relative to the points of a compass or other specified positions.
+Orientation - the action of orienting someone or something relative to the points of a compass or other specified positions.

 Memory loss and the inability to retain new memories is enough of a challenge in itself, so when someone moves from a familiar place they may have lived in for many years, there's a high probability their new home will always seem unfamiliar.
 This is a major contributor to why the environment can be associated with as much as 80% of the issues faced by care home residents.

 Successful orientation strategies help residents to do two important things; to know 'where I am now', and to assist them in confidently going to 'where I want to be'.

 If you're unfamiliar with your environment, and have difficulty finding your way around, it needs to be really clear when you've arrived at your destination.
 Signage plays an important role here.
 Over use of signage isn't helpful, but effective signage for Toilets and residents own rooms is essential.
 Our designs use LRV's to ensure appropriate contrast and therefore visibility of the signs.

 Use of effective signage to reinforce 'where I am now' is a simple way to provide a massive benefits by boosting confidence and independence.
 If this seems like an exaggerated appraisal of the benefits of a simple sign, just imagine never being able to find a toilet when you need one.

 is a more complex problem and a more involved solution but it still boils down to the application of a little science and a good dose of common sense.